rylanmalarchick/QuantumVQE/README.md

 ## Setup

-The environment uses Micromamba (lightweight conda) with the following dependencies:
+The environment includes the following dependencies:
 - Python 3.12
 - PennyLane 0.43.1
 - JAX 0.6.2